kaan0d/impulse/README.md

 `npm run bench` opens the benchmark page (`bench/index.html`, also built and served at `/impulse/bench/`).
 It runs deterministic scenes through the full `World.step` (contacts, 10 solver iterations, integration, sleeping) and times the broadphase against a brute-force O(n²) test.

 Measured on the production build (`vite build` then `vite preview`) in headless Chrome 153 driven by Playwright, Windows 11, AMD Ryzen 7 5800X.
-Timer resolution is 0.1 ms, and two runs differed by under 10%.
+Timer resolution is 0.1 ms, and two runs differed by up to about 12% (the pyramid), usually by less.
 Numbers from your machine will differ.

 ### Step time